Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 The Claude Opus versions, oldest to newest

 Opus sits at the top of Anthropic's three-tier lineup: Haiku for speed, Sonnet for balance, Opus for the hardest reasoning.
-The tier has shipped seven numbered releases so far.
+The tier has shipped eight numbered releases so far.
 Here are the Claude Opus versions in order, with ship dates and the headline change each one brought:

 | Version | Released | What it improved |